 Andamento can be so much more than simply getting from point A to point B. Those little adventures within the line itself are where the real fun stuff happens.
 If you want to be introduced to what mosaic can be, if you want to push your style into new territory, in short, if you want to build lines with personality, then this just under an hour tutorial may be what you are looking for.
 The risk versus investment is low compared to getting yourself through an airport and booking a hotel room.

-I am proud of this workshop and look forward to hearing feedback if you take the leap into purchasing it.
+I am proud of this workshop and look forward to hearing feedback if you take the leap.

 Rachel Sager, The Forager Mosaicist